blabla1337/skf-flask/skf/markdown/code_examples/php/32-code_example--Input_validation--.md

 			if(!preg_match($pattern, $input)){

 				/*
-				Set a log for whenever there is unexpected userinput with a threat level See "audit logs" code example for more information:
+				Set a log for whenever there is unexpected user input with a threat level See "audit logs" code example for more information:
 				*/
 				$logging -> setLog($_SESSION['userID'], $logMessage, "FAIL", date("d-m-y"),